A Place to Remember

 “When people experience wild places together they form a special connection.
 It’s those connections that make the place special,” Pease said.

-— what moves so many people to reach out to INHF to share their love for this land, their hope that INHF would permanently protect it and their relief when the announcement was made it would.
+Perhaps this was — and continues to be— what moves so many people to reach out to INHF to share their love for this land, their hope that INHF would permanently protect it and their relief when the announcement was made it would.

 The Iowa 4-H Center was created to offer people an opportunity to experience Iowa’s outdoors.
 To provide a sense of wildness that made you feel far from home and at once at home in nature.